agile-ts/documentation/docs/packages/core/features/state/Introduction.md

 ```ts
 const MY_STATE = new State(App, "Hello World");
 ```
-Both instantiations lead to the same result, but we recommend the former way.
+Both instantiations lead to the same result, but we recommend using the former way.
 After we have successfully created our State, we can dynamically manipulate and work with it.
 ```ts
 MY_STATE.set("Hello There"); // Set State Value to "Hello There"